hotosm/osm-merge/docs/highways.md

 Once you've validated all the features in the task, it can be run through the JOSM validator, and if all is good, uploaded to OSM.
-Often the JOSM validators find many existing issues.
+Often the JOSM validator finds many existing issues.
 I fix anything that is an error, and mostly ignore all the warning as that's a whole other project.